Active, Affordable, Fun, Safe!

 - We are a much smaller camp.
 Most of the larger summer camps have up to 800 to 900 kids in one facility.
 With that many children in one place it is harder to maintain the safety guidelines and there is a larger chance of exposure.

 - Our groups are smaller.
 We divide our campers by age.
-Siblings outside of their regular age groups can still be together, but in general a 5 year old has a different expectation of arts and crafts, movies, etc. To give an example, we might have first van take the 5 year olds to a G rated movie.
-The 6/7 year old group is doing sports.
-The 8/9 year old group is building a Lego project.
-The 10/11 year olds are doing nerf sword fighting.
+Siblings outside of their regular age groups can still be together, but in general, a 5-year-old has a different expectation of arts and crafts, movies, etc. than a teenager.
+We have 5 glass-walled rooms.
+Each room has a teacher supervising the age group.
+We rotate through the activities by groups.
+For example, the 5-year-olds might be doing an arts project while the 6/7-year-old group is doing sports.
+The 8/9-year-old group is building a Lego project.
+The 10/11-year-olds are doing Laser Tag.
 The 12 and above group a gaming competition.
 Then every 30 minutes they switch to a different module.
-We have plenty of adult experienced supervision and volunteers to lead each group to ensure they are all participating.
-Again, smaller groups means close supervision to make sure hands are clean, not sharing food, etc.
+We have plenty of experienced adult supervisors and teachers to lead each group and to ensure they are all participating.
+Again, smaller groups mean close supervision to make sure hands are clean, not sharing food, etc.